Ted Trimpa: Political philosophy

 Many of Trimpa's efforts have focused on state-level political and policy changes to "create the underlying environment of legal and political momentum."
 Trimpa has said "[w]e should be spending resources and time and effort in states to create an understanding and change over time.
 Most major social movements didn't start inside the beltway.
 The change has to start at the states."
 Active in developing "the Colorado Model," has helped drive the effort to replicate this model in other states to target close races.

 Trimpa has been referred to as "Colorado's answer to Karl Rove" by The Atlantic and was a key architect in the Democrats' takeover of the Colorado statehouse in 2004 and 2006.
 Trimpa attributed this success to participating at the highest levels to set strategies and tactics with like-minded allies and overlaying a strategy to target elected officials based on their anti-progressive views, actions, and statements.

 He has been outspoken about the need for advocates to support candidates that exercise leadership on LGBT issues and emphasizes the need for money to be concentrated for maximum impact.
-On LGBT issues, Trimpa notes the importance of creating an environment of fear and respect: "[w]hat is going to get us equality is fighting for it."
 One Colorado, the state's leading advocacy organization for LGBTQ Coloradans and their families, honored Trimpa with its Lifetime Achievement Award in 2016.

 Trimpa emphasizes that gay equality will not come without Republican support.
 John Podesta, former White House Chief of Staff to President Clinton, called Trimpa "a problem solver with a proven record."
 Former Republican Governor Bill Owens said Trimpa has "integrity and boundless energy."

 Personal life

-Trimpa was raised on a family farm in Sublette, Kansas and currently lives in Denver, Colorado.
-Trimpa is an avid gardener and has a rooftop container garden at a high-rise he shares with his fiancé in Denver.
+Trimpa was raised on a family farm in Sublette, Kansas and splits his time between Denver, Colorado and New York City.